ds-review-hub/ds-review-hub.github.io/README.md

 [Stats Review Notebooks and Resources](https://ds-review-hub.github.io/stats_reviews)

->This page houses helpful resources for you to use when learning python and pandas for data analysis.
+>This page houses helpful resources for you to use when learning and reviewing statistic for data science.

 ___
 ## Machine Learning